X

 Co-sleeping

 Twin-size mattresses are the most affordable bed models, but they are also the smallest.
-If you are looking to co-sleep on a twin-size mattress, you should opt for at least a full size.
+If you are considering co-sleeping on a twin-size mattress, you should opt for at least a full size.

 Construction

 You don't have to compromise comfort or quality to buy an affordable twin-size mattress.
 I recommend buying a mattress thicker than 6 inches unless you're buying a mattress for your small child 10 years or younger.
-Luckily, there are plenty of options within that range that are easy on your wallet.
+Luckily, plenty of options within that range are easy on your wallet.

 Firmness